Giray18/data_analysis_tool/README.md

   Only "Read dataset from cloud storage" code chunk should be configured according to cloud platform that is being used for dataset source before creating dataframe variable (df).

 ### multiple_files_analysis (ipynb notebook) :
-  A jupyter notebook python and pandas scripts that runs all methods defined above by a loop for all files in a storage cloud/local file host and saves output file in working directory.<br>
+  A jupyter notebook holding python and pandas scripts that runs all methods defined above by a loop for all files in a storage cloud/local file host and saves output file in working directory.<br>
-  Currently, multiple file read feature is available for Azure storage and localfile storage.
+  Currently, multiple file read feature is available for only Azure storage and localfile storage.

 ### old_versions file :
   Notebooks created on dev process